How do we utilise biscuits on this board?

 These biscuits remember choices you make to improve your experience.

-The Mad Shed may also allow third parties to serve biscuits that fall into any of the categories above.
+The Mad Shed may also allow third parties to serve biscuits that fall into some of the categories above.
 For example, like many sites, we may utilise Google Analytics to help us monitor our website traffic.

 Can a board user block biscuits?